OFFICE OF THE PROSECUTING ATTORNEY

 Victim of Crime Act (VOCA) Grant

-The Kalamazoo County Prosecutor's Office would like to announce that we have received Victim of
+The Kalamazoo County Prosecutor's Office would like to announce that we have received Victim of Crime Act (VOCA) funding for one full-time Victim Advocate Specialist.
+We have received this grant for over twenty (20) years.

 - The right to notification of court proceedings.